Trees and Pruning

 This register is intended to preserve trees and groups of trees which are attached additional values that make them "significant".
 For example, it may be a remnant of a previous landscape, have been planted by a famous person, be rare or an endangered species, or be of cultural or aesthetic value.

-If the tree in question is listed on the register, contact us to discuss further.
+If the tree in question is listed on the register, please contact Council to discuss further.